New Garden Organic Service

 What is GO?

 GO stands for Garden Organics material.
-GO bins are designed for your garden waste.
+GO bins are designed for your garden waste and are provided to remove this from general and recycling bins.
 This organic waste will be collected fortnightly and then processed into a suitable product.
 This allows for nutrients to be returned to the environment in parks, gardens and farms.

 When will GO services commence across the region?